-Easter and Spring time call for pastel colored desserts with Cadbury eggs.
-If you like these cookies, you’ll love the rice krispies version—Rice Krispie Easter Nests.
+Easter and springtime call for pastel-colored desserts with Cadbury eggs.
+If you like these Easter Sugar Cookies, you’ll love the Rice Krispies version—Rice Krispie Easter Nests.

-A while back, I made a batch of bakery style sugar cookies and fell in love them.
-With Easter only a few weeks away, I thought that this time around it would be fun to turn them into little bird’s nests.
-They’re pretty cute, right?
+A while back, I made a batch of bakery-style sugar cookies and fell in love with them.
+With Easter around the corner, and spring in the air, I thought that this time around it would be fun to turn them into little bird’s nests.
+The kids loved these Easter Egg Sugar Cookies.

 As you can tell from the pictures I did two different versions.
 A buttercream nest with sprinkles and a colored coconut nest.
 I think both are just as yummy!

-Everyone loved these bright and cheery Easter bird’s nest sugar cookies, I hope you will too!
+Everyone loved these bright and cheery Easter Sugar Cookies, I hope you will too!

 How to Make Easter Sugar Cookies

-I will warn you that the recipe does take a little bit of time—mostly chill time.
-If you’re in a hurry you can always use store bought sugar cookie dough instead.
+I will warn you that this Easter Sugar Cookie recipe does take a little bit of time—mostly chill time.
+If you’re in a hurry use store-bought sugar cookie dough instead.

 PREP.
-Preheat oven to 375 degrees.
-Line two baking sheets with parchment paper, set aside.
+Preheat oven to 375°F. Line two baking sheets with parchment paper or a silpat mat, and set aside.

 Decorating Tips:

-- I went with milk chocolate Cadbury eggs, but any egg (or candy) will do.
+- I used milk chocolate Cadbury eggs, but any Easter egg (or candy) will do.

-- Colored coconut: If you wish to add colored coconut to the top here’s how to make it: In a separate bowl add ⅛ cup to ¼ cup of shredded coconut, add 1-2 drops of green food coloring, and stir.
-Continue adding food coloring one drop at a time until you reach your desired color.
+- Colored coconut.
+In a separate bowl add ⅛ cup to ¼ cup of shredded coconut, add 1-2 drops of green food coloring, and stir.
+Continue adding food coloring one drop at a time until the desired color is reached.

-Storing the frosting: If you want to make the frosting ahead of time, or have leftover frosting you can store it in a couple of ways.
-Store in the fridge for 3-5 days or in the freezer for up to 3 months.
+STORE the frosting.
+To make ahead of time, or store leftovers, keep the frosting in the fridge for 3-5 days or in the freezer for up to 3 months.
 Thaw and, if needed, whip it with a whisk to fluff it up a bit before piping it onto the cookie.

 For more Easter Treats, try: